The Texas

 Imagine this scenario: you're in the left lane on a two-lane freeway going faster than other traffic and you come up behind someone going a little slower than you.
 Instead of waiting a few seconds for them to move over, you whip around them on the right.
 At the same time, someone going much slower than you is trying to get on the freeway at the same location.
 Now, both of you are creating a big hazard for each other and someone is going to have to make a quick last minute adjustment to avoid a collision.
 This is why (a) you shouldn't pass on the right; and (b) you should move to the right if you're traveling slower than other vehicles.

 The second part of that last sentence applies no matter how fast you are going.
 Notice that the law only says that traffic moving "more slowly" than other vehicles; there is no exception given for vehicles traveling the posted speed limit.
 I know that logically and legally, if you're going the speed limit in the left lane, nobody should need to pass you.
 But if someone behind you wants to go faster, just move over.
-You don't have any right to enforce the law (that's called vigilantism), and you're actually violating the law by not moving over.
-You never know — that person may have a bona fide emergency (okay, maybe not, but you never know.)
+You're actually violating the law by not moving over because you're now the root cause of a traffic hazard.
+Plus, you never know — that person may have a bona fide emergency, or maybe just needs to get to a restroom in a hurry!
+So be kind, move over, and let 'em get on their way.

 On the other hand, if you're the one behind the slower driver, have a little patience and give them a few seconds to realize you're there and to move over before you zip around them.
 I can't count the number of times I've seen someone in the left lane who wanted to move over but got trapped there because everyone immediately passed them on the right.
-Plus, the weaving of drivers who are constantly passing other vehicles causes hazards, and the turbulence caused by those frequent lane changes is a frequent cause of so-called "phantom" traffic jams.
+Plus, the weaving of drivers who are constantly passing other vehicles causes hazards, and the turbulence caused by those frequent lane changes can be the impetus of "phantom" congestion.

 Drive right signs